covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value

-There are many software tools available for applied extreme value analysis; \cite{StpGll06}, \cite{GllEA12}, \cite{Gll16} and \cite{BlzEA23} provide reviews.
-The discussion of \cite{BlzEA23} notes the lack of good ``off the shelf'' software for practitioners, particularly incorporating more recent advances in methodology.
-Some software has been published for environmental contour estimation (e.g. \citealt{HslEA19}).
+There are many software tools available for applied extreme value analysis; \cite{StpGll06}, \cite{GllEA12}, \cite{Gll16} and \cite{BlzEA23} provide reviews. {In the statistical software literature, the R packages texmex (\citealt{texmex}), evgam (\citealt{evgam} and mgcv (\citealt{mgcv}) provide useful functionality for extreme value analysis.} The discussion of \cite{BlzEA23} notes the lack of good ``off the shelf'' software for practitioners, particularly incorporating more recent advances in methodology.
+Some software has been published for environmental contour estimation (e.g. \citealt{HslEA19}, \citealt{MckGll23}).
 The purpose of the \PPC software introduced here is to provide the environmental practitioner with a straightforward means to estimate marginal and joint tails of distributions of random variables, and quantify extremes in terms of return values and environmental design contours. \PPC accommodates covariate non-stationarity in both marginal and dependence behaviour, provides flexibility in estimating extremal dependence, and careful uncertainty quantification in inferences.

 The sophistication of the methodology underpinning \PPC has been set deliberately, based on the authors' experience of metocean applications, to accommodate necessary effects in a pragmatic manner, whilst avoiding unnecessary complexity.
 Extreme value analysis is in some senses a less mature research area (e.g. \citealt{DvsHsr15}) with numerous pressing challenges.
 For example, there are many approaches to modelling non-stationary marginal extremes; the work of \cite{Bll00}, \cite{Wod04}, \cite{BrzLng06}, \cite{HsrGnt16}, \cite{WodEA16}, \cite{WodEA17}, \cite{Yng19a}, \cite{Yng20}, \cite{ShaEA22} provide examples.
 With sufficiently rich data, complex extreme value models can be well estimated.
 However, in practice, typical samples tend only to support the adoption of relatively simple covariate models; for example, \cite{ZnnEA19a} show that a simple piecewise constant covariate representation (used by \PPC) provides marginal inferences competitive with those from more sophisticated P-spline (e.g. \citealt{ElrMrx10}) and Bayesian adaptive regression spline models (e.g. \citealt{Bll00}) for a metocean application.